Brayanl0-o/books_Haven/README.md

-# library Book's Heave
+# Book's Haven

-A virtual library for storage books and authors, built with Python, Django and Html, CSS, y SCSS as a CSS preprocessor.
+A virtual library for storage books and authors, built with Python, Django and SCSS as a CSS preprocessor.